chandra-gummaluru/chandra-gummaluru.github.io/_posts/2019-04-23-ball-bounce.md

 	back = canvas.create_rectangle(0, 0, canv_width, canv_height, fill = "#95e2e2")

 ## Defining the Surface

-For simplicity, we shall define the surface using a polynomial function on $[a,b]$, i.e., a function of the form
+The surface can be described using any mathematical curve, but for simplicity, we shall define it using a polynomial function on $[a,b]$, i.e., a function of the form
 \\[ f(x) = c_0x^n + c_1x^{n-1}\dots + c_{n-1}x + c_n,\\]
 where $x \in [a,b]$.